 Haha.
 No seriously.
 They had reason to wonder.
 The aisle was bare as toilet paper was the first thing people ran out to stock up on.
 (I’m still a little unsure as to why.)

 It reminded me of Arthur.
 Sweet little Arthur.
 He was a rather poor young boy in my first-grade class back in 1999.
 We had helped his family get supplies and even once raised money as a class to help them buy groceries.
 Arthur had my heart.
 He was precious.

 Click the video below to hear what Arthur taught me about life and toilet paper.

-Of course our first course of action must be to trust God with it.
-He’s still in control, this didn’t catch him by surprise, and his plans are always good.
+As always, our first course of action must be to trust God with it.
+He’s still in control, this didn’t catch Him by surprise, and His plans are always good.
 If you’re like me, none of that is very obvious to you right now, but that doesn’t mean it’s not true.
 We have to start by resting there and let everything else filter out below.

 It’s time we focus on what can we do as a family instead of getting caught up in what we can’t control.

 Some have suggested we survive, do whatever it takes to get through this without anyone dying.
 But as Christians, we could do so much better.